PhongSeow/PigJSon/README.md

 ***Simple text elements Sample code***

 pjAssemble = New PigJSon<br>
-With pjAssemble
+With pjAssemble<br>
-	.AddEle("SiteName", "Soew Phong Web Site", True)    'The first element needs to be explicitly specified .AddEle("SiteUrl", "http://www.sewophong.com")  'The default is not the first element .AddEle("Describe", "A website for free software" & vbCrLf & " and shareware") 'The text contains a carriage return .AddSymbol(PigJSon.xpSymbolType.EleEndFlag)
+	.AddEle("SiteName", "Soew Phong Web Site", True)    'The first element needs to be explicitly specified<br>
+	.AddEle("SiteUrl", "http://www.sewophong.com")  'The default is not the first element<br>
+	.AddEle("Describe", "A website for free software" & vbCrLf & " and shareware") 'The text contains a carriage return<br>
+	.AddSymbol(PigJSon.xpSymbolType.EleEndFlag)<br>
-End With
+End With<br>

 ***Return results***